Wildcat Immersion Program

 The Wildcat Immersion Program (W.I.P.) formally Summer Bridge, is a living-learning community designed to provide assistance to entering freshman.
 The program works collaboratively with campus partners to engage students in an ongoing transition process from high school to college.
 The transitional process focuses on academics, social network, and personal development to create a foundation for persistence towards a timely graduation.
 Only 250 students are selected to participate in the immersion program.
 Admission decisions are made on a rolling basis until the program is full.

 Once admitted to the Wildcat Immersion Program, students begin their freshman year within a residential, six-week summer program that is designed to assist them in transitioning from high school to college and to help them build a strong academic foundation.
-Depending on the courses that are structured for the program, students can earn up to seven college credits at a significantly reduced cost.
+The program allows students to earn up to seven college credits at a significantly reduced cost.

 The intense six-week summer program helps students transition from high school to college, while building a strong academic foundation.